Luke-Wilson/blog/source/_posts/Setting-up-React-with-Webpack.md

 Now that's all set up, we can test everything to make sure it's working.
 In your terminal, at your project's root directory, type <code>node server/server.js</code>.
 Webpack should tell you that it 'compiled successfully', your server should be running, and if you navigate to http://localhost:3003 in your browser, you should see the log output from <code>app.js</code> in the browser's console.

-{% blockquote %}
-NOTE: If, at this point, your terminal gives you an error saying "configuration.resolve has an unknown property 'root'" (or something similar), then you probably have a later version of webpack installed than my repo did.
-If this happens to you, uninstall Webpack by typing <code>npm uninstall webpack</code> and then typing:
-{% codeblock %}
-npm install \-\-save webpack@^1.14.0
-{% endcodeblock %}
-For reference, Webpack 2 merged resolve.root into resolve.modules.
-More info here: https://gist.github.com/sokra/27b24881210b56bbaff7#resolving-options.
-{% endblockquote %}

 <br /><h3>6.
 Add React and create a test component</h3>